snd/hinoki/README.md

 **magical inversion of control for nodejs**

-hinoki can manage complexity in large nodejs applications.
+hinoki can manage complexity in nodejs applications.

 it is inspired by [prismatic's graph](https://github.com/Prismatic/plumbing#graph-the-functional-swiss-army-knife) and [angular's dependency injection](http://docs.angularjs.org/guide/di).